 It is a set of guidelines to ensure that all records managed by your company are accurate.
 Thus the ultimate goal is to assist enterprises in getting the most value out of their assets.

 Consider uncontrolled, unprocessed facts to be crude oil, and a business to be gasoline.
 The process of turning oil into gasoline includes various steps.
 It could be refining, extraction, and some other steps.

 Hence, raw material handling is the same as information handling.
 Also, it aids in the transformation into usable business insight for your company.
 According to the definition, users must manage information throughout its existence.
 Managing enterprise provides businesses with better control over the info they collect.
 Also, this holds several advantages:

 - Reduced legal risks as a result of deliberate or unintentional non-compliance

-Processes for data management assist firms in identifying and resolving internal issues.
+Processes for facts management assist firms in identifying and resolving internal issues.
 Also, it assists in providing a better customer experience.
-For starters, data management allows firms to quantify the amount of data in use.
-A plethora of interactions takes place in the background of every organization.
-Data management provides managers with a clear view of their company.
+For starters, facts analysis allows firms to quantify the amount of stats in use.
+A plethora of interactions take place in the background of every organization.
+It provides managers with a clear view of their company.
 Hence it aids perspective and planning.
-After managing data, it is further processed for getting more useful information.
+After managing, it is further processed for getting more useful information.
 Hence this benefits businesses in several ways, including:

 - Smart advertising targets customers based on their interests and interactions.